The Revenant

 Revenant: A person who has returned, especially supposedly from the dead.

-After been attacked by a bear, Glass is left for dead, only to rise again to avenge the murder of his son.
+After being attacked by a bear, Glass is left for dead, only to rise again to avenge the murder of his son.

-The director, Alejandro (Birdman (2014), Babel (2006), Amores Perros (2000)), insisted on filming 93% of this movie at exterior locations – Calgary in Alberta, Canada, Montana, United States, and the southern tip of South America, Argentina.
-Di Caprio certainly earned his award with this one.
+The director, Alejandro (Birdman (2014), Babel (2006), Amores Perros (2000)), insisted on filming 93 percent of this movie at exterior locations – Calgary in Alberta, Canada, Montana, United States, and the southern tip of South America, Argentina.
+Di Caprio certainly earned his Acadamy Award with this one.
 Just the cold itself, and all those icy rivers…

 Star Wars: The Force Awakens